chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 This will output frames with the methanol at 0, 2, 4, ..., 32 A from the bilayer center-of-mass.
 These restarts are provided.

-Now we can run each window for 5ns using the 06_Prod.in input and run_window_cuda.sh bash run script.
+Now we can run each window for 5 ns using the 06_Prod.in input and run_window_cuda.sh bash run script.

 **Important:** You should run this using a COM_dist.RST file which is a copy of ref_COM_file.RST (i.e. it contains DISTHERE which gets substituted for the correct distance for each window).